Why B2B Marketers Need Lead ROI Metrics

-Welcome to the Lead Nurturing for B2B Success webinar, sponsored by InsideUp.
+Welcome to the Why B2B Marketers Need Lead ROI Metrics webinar, sponsored by InsideUp.

-the webinar, please enter then using the Questions feature and I will answer them at the end of the
+webinar, please enter then using the Questions feature and I will answer them at the end of the presentation.
+Let's begin.

 About InsideUp- A Different Approach to B2B Lead Generation

-technology and a comprehensive marketing network.
+business lead generation technology and a comprehensive B2B marketing network.
 You can learn more about this by visiting https://www.insideup.com at the conclusion of this webinar.

 About Omar Barraza- Marketing Advisor and Consultant